troyth/age-of-the-architect/weeks/week5.md

 ## Preparation
 ###Assignment
-* research and analyze an upcoming ICO (to be assigned on Colony.io)
+* research a recent discovery in physics/mathematics/cosmology that undermines a materialist model of reality

 ### Readings
 * Gordon White, *Star.Ships: A Prehistory of the Spirits*, Preface and Chapters 1-3